sk-aravind/Behavioral-Cloning/writeup.md

 ###### MULTI CAMERA
 ![alt text][image10]

 The car has 3 different cameras, each with a different perspective.
 For each lap we would obtain 3 streams of data.
 We can use these left and the right cameras to simulate the car being off-centered in the road.
 For each of these images we can then propose a value for which it should steer to get back to the center of the lane.
 Too high a value and the car would be swerving through the track and if too low it would not be able to compensate enough to center itself in the lane.
-The amount of side-camera examples used in the data set was limited by a control value, as including all the examples resulted in the car constantly swerving from side to side and too little of these data and it would not know how to recover well from being off center.

 ![alt text][image3]